top of page

 WATER SYSTEMS THINKING

 Critical concepts explored in this seminar include watershed geography, groundwater, surface runoff, water cycle, the difference between weather and climate, and the systemic impacts of a warming atmosphere including, loss of snowpack, water supply challenges, flooding, droughts and forest fires.
 Students puzzle over the integrated water systems of Singapore and the international space station, and apply these principles to design a net zero water home or school.
-The seminar concludes with a call to action and a list of Student Impact Project Ideas.
+The seminar concludes with a call to action and an invitation for all students to engage with our Impact Project Design Process and our huge collection of project templates, including creative examples of student impact stories.

 stormwater polution solutions.jpg